All Episodes

 What were you selling cars then?

-I forget what we did.
+I forget what was a bar.

 I was a local radio host.

-Didn't you guys compete also on television for a little bit when you were at CNBC Geraldo and then Sean was Yeah, Sean uh they he had a a big bullseye with my face on it.
+Didn't you guys compete also on television for a little bit when you were at CNBC Geraldo and then Sean was there?

-I'm like he went into Roger Ales office.
+He went into Roger Ailes' office.

-Oh, Roger Els called him into the office and said, No, and then we became best friends.
+Roger Ailes called him into the office and said, I dare you question my decision.

 It was a big joke.

-The thing is that uh I was attacked anyway.
+The thing is, I was attacked.

-I started challenging Oprah Winfrey's ratings on my daytime show.
+Anyway, I started challenging Oprah Winfrey's ratings on my daytime show.

-They said Geraldo's getting good ratings now because he's doing salacious topics.
+They said, Geraldo's getting good ratings now because he's doing salacious topics.

 Let's attack his advertisers.